Learn how to build a strategy to eliminate broken links

 Leave No Broken Links Behind

 Offering the best user experience for your visitors means maintaining a standard of service they can rely on.
-Many experts recommend a best practise of running your link checking process on a monthly or quarterly basis.
+Many experts recommend a best practice of running your link checking process on a monthly or quarterly basis.
 We believe your visitors are worth more to you than that.
 We’ve made it easy for you to automate this entire process, so that you can be improving your visitor experience daily.

 A broken link checker tool like LinkTiger runs in the background and notifies you whenever a link breaks or moves.
 When the pressure is off to remember to run this process periodically, you are able to reclaim hours, days and most importantly, your sanity.

 Removing broken links isn’t the most exciting task, but when done right can be among the most rewarding.
 We’ve all been there when we’re unable to access the information we’re after.
 If you can save your visitors from this same fate, you will realize the benefits right away.